What We Do

 AGCIH publishes selected public resources while reserving detailed diagnostics, implementation instruments, and institutional templates for structured engagements.

-Strengthening governance safeguards and accountability for AI and data-driven systems.
+Strengthening governance safeguards and accountability for current, agentic, and frontier-facing AI systems.

-This programme supports institutions to establish governance arrangements and structured safeguards for responsible AI and advanced data systems, including oversight pathways, escalation controls, and institutional accountability mechanisms.
+This programme supports institutions to establish governance arrangements and structured safeguards for AI and advanced data systems, including oversight pathways, escalation controls, institutional accountability mechanisms, and public authority safeguards.

 - Governance frameworks for high-impact digital and AI-enabled systems